Example of a good questionnaire: Learn all about it

 If you are a principal at a school, you can ask students about the quality of education or their relationship with teachers.
 If you are a teacher, the most common questionnaire will be the course evaluation questionnaire.
 You can find more student survey templates on our site.

 These are some basic tips to follow to create an adequate survey questionnaire.
-Knowing them will give you a great advantage and it will be even easier to accomplish your goal with the help of our online tools.
+Knowing them will give you a great advantage, and it will be even easier to accomplish your goal with the help of our online tools.

 So, what are you waiting for?
 Sign up for free and create your first survey questionnaire in no time.